 - SALAD!
 In a medium bowl, combine the corn salad ingredients: corn, black beans, tomatoes, the remaining 1 T of the lime juice, the remaining 1/2 t of the salt, and the black pepper.
 Slice the avocados and set aside.

 - MEAT!
-Heat a grill pan on medium.
+Heat a grill pan on med-high.
 Spray with cooking spray and use basting brush to spread the oil around, into the nooks.
-Cook skirt steak altogether for 6 minutes (or more), flipping frequently.
-Cut meat into strips, cut against the bias (cross-grain).
+Cook skirt steak for 6 mins (or more), flipping frequently.
+Cut meat into strips, against the bias (cross-grain).

 What Can Kids do While Grown-ups Cook?